luiscruz/luiscruz.github.io/_posts/2021-03-01-effective-visualizations.md

 ---
 layout: post
 author: Luís Cruz
-title: 16 Guidelines for Effective Data Visualizations in Academic Papers.
+title: 16 Guidelines for Effective Data Visualizations in Academic Papers
 summary: "This article presents basic guidelines to help create effective visualizations.
 There are no golden rules, but there are some basic guidelines that I find useful based on my experience as an academic.
 I wrote this article having academic writing in mind, but it is certainly useful for any type of communication."
 image: "img/blog/og_image.jpg"